 6.5 Logically Separate Materials – Materials must be logically separated by UV map and/or material type.
 Materials that require drastically different settings from other materials that share same UV map must be separated into a different material.
 This is necessary for generating accurate renderings of the intended material.

-6.6 Materials and texture maps set up in TS calibrated environment
+6.6 Validate materials and texture maps by setting them up under the TS calibrated environment.

-6.8 All core Metal/Roughness texture maps present – Albedo/Basecolor, Metallic, Roughness, and Normal maps are all required texture maps.
+6.8 All core Metal/Roughness texture maps present – Albedo/Basecolor, Metallic, Roughness, Normal, and AO maps are all required texture maps.
 See table below for correct naming.

 6.8.1 Naming Conventions – Texture maps must be named with the same name as the material they are applied to followed by the correct suffix.
 All texture file names must be suffixed correctly as listed below.
 There must be no text after the suffixes.
 Example: GlossyPlastic_metal.PNG.